Effective Date of Registration

 - This is also the term used by the Copyright Office in the registration process.
 The author or owner files an application for a claim of copyright in a work.

 Claimant – Synonymous with plaintiff in a case against an alleged infringement, the owner of copyright rights, or person on whose behalf copyright registration is sought.
+For registration purposes, a Claimant may also be someone other than the Author (e.g., a party to whom copyright rights have been transferred).

 Commercial Use – Any use of a protected work for the purpose of financial or promotional advantage by the user.
 A non-for-profit entity, or a podcaster who does not get paid can still make a commercial use, if the use promotes or benefits their agenda, career, or institution in some way.
 The first Fair Use factor inquires whether the use was commercial or noncommercial; commercial uses generally are less likely to be fair use.